OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     - Created by the JetBrains team (author of the IntelliJ IDE, the best), in 2011.
     - Somewhat similar to `Scala`, requires compilation (`kotlinc`).
 - [JavaScript](#javascript)
-    - Created in 1995, _in 10 days_ by Brendan Eich, engineer at Netscape.
+    - Created in 1995 by Brendan Eich, engineer at Netscape, _in 10 days_!!
     - Initially designed to run in a browser.
-Not typed (on purpose), and natively functional.
+Loosely typed (on purpose), and natively functional.
 Regained _a lot_ of popularity when Web 2.0 was released, used everywhere a browser runs, to program client-side applications (a **lot** of JavaScript frameworks are available).
-    Interestingly, some server-side code can also be written using JavaScript, since the success of [`nodejs`](https://nodejs.org/).
+    Interestingly, some server-side code can also be written using JavaScript, since the successful release of [`nodejs`](https://nodejs.org/).
     `NodeJS` is a JavaScript runtime built on `V8`, Chrome's JavsScript engine, open source.
     This is what makes JavaScript one of the very few languages that can be used on the client as well as on the server.
     Interpreted, does not require compilation.
 - [Python](#python)
     - Created by Guido van Rossum, in 1991.
     - Designed for educational purpose.
 Easy to use, even if its syntax and structure might not please eveyone.
-    No native Object Oriented (OO) features (some exist, but they may look weird to an OO adict).
+    No native Object Oriented (OO) features (some exist, but they may look weird to an OO addict).
     Does not require compilation.
 Very popular among data scientists, mostly due to its simlicity.
 - [C](#c)
     - Created by Dennis Ritchie, between 1969 and 1973, at Bell Labs.
     - Immensly adopted on the planet Earth.
 The oldest of all the others, and still alive and well.
-    `C` has no OO features (it avatar `C++` does have some).
+    `C` has no OO features (its avatar `C++` does have some).
 No Functional Programming features.
     Requires explicit memory allocation and de-allocation (`alloc` and `free`), extensively uses _pointers_, which is what leads to vast majority of the bugs `C` developers have to deal with.
 Requires compilation (`gcc`, `cc`, etc, the compilator depends on the machine you are on).
     Running the same `C` program on different Operating Systems often - if not always - requires a re-compilation of the code.